AstraLuma/qwertyuiop.ninja/_posts/2016-03-11-letsencrypt-nginx.md

 0       0       *       *       4       openssl dhparam -out /usr/local/etc/nginx/dhparams.pem 2048 && service nginx reload
 {% endhighlight %}

+**EDIT**: The Lets Encrypt (now called certbot) will _not_ prerenew your certificates.
+Once a week is not sufficient.
+I'm currently having it check daily.

 The other job just refreshes the Diffie-Helmen parameters we made in step 3.
 I haven't seen any recommendations to do this, but I figure it can't hurt.

 (I'm not certain reloading Nginx causes it to reread SSL keys and such, or if it does it automatically.
 I guess I'll find out in two and a half months.)